Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Introduction

-For open quantum systems, any dynamical map can be characterised into three categories: (i) the Liouville-von Neumann type, where the dynamics is described by a unitary group as in the standard quantum formulation \cite{Neumann}; (ii) the Lindblad type, where the complete positivity of the map and the Markovianity are assumed, while decay, decoherence or dephasing are allowed \cite{Lindblad,Baumgartner2008}, and the dynamical maps can be treated as a one-parameter ultra-weakly continuous semigroup on the operator space; and (iii) the beyond-Lindblad type, where the assumption on complete positivity or Markovianity is dropped \cite{PhysRevA.77.042113,Alicki}.
-Among these types of the dynamical maps, we observe that they are different in dynamical characteristics, and the most important one is the change in entropy defined by some appropriate functional, for instance, the von Neumann entropy function, along the dynamics \cite{Wehrl1978,geobook}.
-In the Liouville-von Neumann type, the change of the entropy function is zero by the unitary invariance.
-For the Lindblad-type dynamics, the entropy change behaves mostly monotonic and possesses an asymptote, which is related to a steady state in thermalization and relaxation of the system \cite{Baumgartner2008,Pucci,Diertz}.
-Interestingly, the entropy change beyond the Lindblad dynamics remains open.
-This leads us to investigate using the entropy change as the characterisation parameter of the quantum dynamics.
+For open quantum systems, any dynamical map can be characterised into three categories: (i) the Liouville-von Neumann type, where the dynamics are precisely described by unitary groups \cite{Neumann}; (ii) the Lindblad type, where the complete positivity of a map and the Markovian property are required, while decay, decoherence or dephasing are allowed \cite{Lindblad,Baumgartner2008}, and the dynamical maps can be treated as an ultra-weakly continuous one-parameter semigroup on the operator space; and (iii) the beyond-Lindblad type, where the assumptions on complete positivity or the Markovian property are relaxed \cite{PhysRevA.77.042113,Alicki}.
+Among these types of the dynamical maps, we observe that the most significant different characteristics is the entropy change with the dynamics \cite{Wehrl1978,geobook}.
+In the Liouville-von Neumann type, the entropy change is zero by the unitary invariance, whereas in the Lindblad type, the entropy change essentially increases and possesses an asymptote, signalling a steady state in thermalization and relaxation of the system \cite{Baumgartner2008,Pucci,Diertz}.